Bayhaqieee/Nusantara_Culture_Database/README.md

-# Nusantara Culture Dataset
+# Nusantara Batik

-Welcome to the **BudayaKita Database**!
-This Dataset provide several photos focusing on **Batik**! and also some notebook and training of detection for our Model related to our Product!
+Welcome to the **BudayaKita**!
+This project focuses on building a robust machine learning model for **Batik pattern classification**, , celebrating the rich diversity of **Indonesian Batik**.
+The dataset includes various Batik images and accompanying notebooks to facilitate training and testing of the model!

+---

 ## Dataset Purpose👨‍🔬

 This Dataset and Notebook will be used as our Training and Testing for our Model related to our Project!

+---

 ## Project Status

 🚧 **Status**: `Completed`

+---

 ## Setup